sanjaynagi/rna-seq-pop/_sources/landing-page.md

 Welcome to the [RNA-Seq-Pop](https://github.com/sanjaynagi/rna-seq-pop/) documentation!

 RNA-Seq-Pop is a computational pipeline to analyse Illumina RNA-Sequencing data of any organism.
 As well as performing standard transcriptomic analyses, such as differential expression, RNA-Seq-Pop also calls and analyses genetic polymorphisms, extracting  population genomic signals.
-This jupyter-book will help you install and configure the workflow to apply it to your own data.
+This Jupyter Book will help you install and configure the workflow to apply it to your own data.

 ---